 This section contains three model zoning districts that may be used alone, or combined into a code for urban areas.
-This is Step 3. of the Arc of Engagement on page 5, and provides local government with a model they can tailor to their specific local context.
+This is Step 3. of the Arc of Engagement on page 5, and provides local government with a suggested model that they can tailor to their specific local context, with the guidance of the municipal attorney.
 It may follow on the quick fixes in the previous section or be used independently.